-Chairs were set up in a circle on stage.
+Chairs were set up in a circle on stage in Scales Fine Arts center on the Wake Forest University campus.
 We shook hands and hi-fived as people trickled into Brendle Auditorium.

 We did an icebreaker for people to go around the circle and say their name, what year they graduated, where they live currently, and what they’re doing now professionally.

 One of my favorite parts of the day happened around 11am.
 We split into small groups of 6-10 people from mixed graduation years.
 Everyone had the chance to share about their experience as a Lilting Banshee.
 We asked current troupe members or older troupe members about traditions and processes.

 - War Room and how it is organized.
 Sam, Director in 2017/8, changed it from a paper-based system to all-digital on Google Drive.

 - Whether previous troupes had Faculty Advisors.
 Recently the ISOC signs caused an uproar and the troupe had to get all new signs approved by a Faculty Advisor.

 - A new member asked the old members: Did you ever get in trouble with the University Administration?

 - Auditions, and how they are handled.
 We learned that 70-90 people show up each year for auditions now.